RicoJia/ricojia.github.io/_posts/2022/2022-01-20-deep-learning-optimizations-2.markdown

 \end{gather*}
 $$

+**During inference, since mean and variance are fixed, they can be implemented using a linear layer.**

 - $\beta_\mu$, $\beta_v$ are momentum constants.

 So in total, a batch normalization layer for one channel has **2 trainable parameters ($\beta_\mu$, $\beta_v$) + 2 non trainable parameters ($\mu_z$, $\sigma_z$) = 4 parameters**